Join the Leadership Institute Class of 2020!

-Each cohort is made up of a mixture of government, business and nonprofit participants ranging in age from student to retiree.
+Cohorts are carefully selected to represent a diverse range of ages, ethnicities, gender identities, income levels, abilities, geographies, skill sets, sectors, and focus areas.
+Participants range from student to retiree and come from nonprofit, business, entrepreneurial, and public sectors.
 This creates a unique setting for rich group discussion as we apply systems thinking to focus our efforts and impact around the solutions that will best benefit this and future generations.

 Personal Leadership Development – Clarify and operate from your purpose, passions, and strengths.